undermuz/go-gost-docker-compose/README.md

 2. Edit `services->gost->ports` according to your gost's config
 3. Fill `.env` file for exposing ports
 4. Run `docker compose up`

+The example config file and dockerfile contains tls settings with filenames `cert.pem` and `key.pem`, if you do not need TLS, just remove these rows from the files